tgirke/rcf/pages/manuals/manuals_linux-cluster_storage.md

 The cluster does create backups however it is still advantageous for users to periodically make copies of their critical data to a separate storage device.
 The cluster is a production system for research computations with a very expensive high-performance storage infrastructure.
 It is not a data archiving system.

-Home backups are created daily and kept for one month.
+Home backups are created daily and kept for one week.
 Bigdata backups are created weekly and kept for one month.

 Home and bigdata backups are located under the following respective directories: